The Bankrate promise

-If your employer’s retirement plan doesn’t cut it for you, here are six investing alternatives to consider.
+If your employer’s retirement plan doesn’t measure up, here are eight investing alternatives to consider.

 1. Traditional IRA

 A traditional IRA is one of the most popular ways a person can save for retirement, regardless of what other retirement plans they have.
-The traditional IRA allows a wage earner to put away money in an account that allows the money to grow tax-free.
+The traditional IRA allows a wage earner to put away money in an account that allows the money to grow tax-deferred.
 You’ll pay taxes only when you withdraw the money at retirement.
-Plus, you may be able to deduct contributions to the account can be deducted from your taxable income, so you avoid taxes on that income today.
+Plus, you may be able to deduct contributions to the account from your taxable income, so you avoid taxes on that income today.

-Key benefits: Tax-deferred growth, a tax break today on contributions and complete flexibility in investment choices.
+Key benefits: Tax-deferred growth, a tax break today on contributions and the full range of investment choices.

-Drawbacks: Contributions have an annual maximum: $6,000 for those under age 50 in 2019, ($7,000 for those 50 and older), though this amount has typically increased over time.
-There are required minimum distributions (RMDs) that need to be taken while in retirement.
-The entire contribution may not be tax-deductible based on your income.
+Drawbacks: Contributions have an annual maximum: $6,500 for those under age 50 in 2023, ($7,500 for those 50 and older).
+There are age-related required minimum distributions (RMDs) that need to be taken.
+The entire contribution (or any of it) may not be tax-deductible based on your income.
 (Here’s everything you need to know about an IRA.)